brucerennie/UniconProjects/library/README.txt

                         that the programmer may wich to create for a specific library or application.

-utilities.icn       -   this files will contain any utility procedures that are
+utilities.icn       -   this file will contain any utility procedures that are
                         needed by the various classes.
 It has one procedure definition at this time that can be used by any method or procedure in the UniconProjects system.

-The standard classes and utilities within the uni directpry of the Unicon system are referenced as needed.
+The standard classes and utilities within the uni directory of the Unicon system are referenced as needed.

 This specific hierarchy has been designed to enable the translation of a number of